JustinRayAngus/PICNIC/docs/source/index.rst

 PICNIC
 -----

-PICNIC is a framework for advanced, time-based, **electromagnetic & electrostatic Particle-In-Cell** code.
+PICNIC is a framework for implementing and using advanced **Particle-In-Cell** and **Monte-Carlo collision** methods.

-It supports many features including:
+The following electromagnetic PIC time solvers are implemented:

+    - explicit leap frog
+    - energy-conserving semi-implicit
-    - implicit energy-conserving methods
+    - energy-conserving fully implicit

+It has modules for the following collisional processes:

+    - Coulomb collision
+    - charge-exchange
-    - collisions
+    - elastic collisions between neutrals (hard sphere and variable hard sphere)
+    - null method for electron tranport in a gas (elastic, ionization, and excitation)

 PICNIC documentation
 ====================